 Playing Amateur Psychologist As A Babysitter

-You might be thinking "I'm not qualified to deal with psychology, I'm just a babysitter!"
+You might be thinking, "I'm not qualified to deal with psychology; I'm just a babysitter!"

 Obviously, you won't be running psychological experiments on the kids you babysit!
-But there are things you can do to customize your babysitting practices and provide a better experience for kids based upon a better understanding of how kids think and develop.
+But there are things you can do to customize your babysitting practices according to their ages and developmental stages.
+You can provide a better experience for kids when you focus on how their thinking changes as they grow and develop.

 Not all babysitters have a psychology degree, but many have other qualifications.
 Check out my article: Babysitting Qualifications to learn more.